9to5/pushr-core/README.md

 You can also set the prefix under which your message ID will show up in the logs:

-    Push.external_id_tag = "MyID"   # will pre-fix the above message ID with this string
+    Pushr.external_id_tag = "MyID"   # will pre-fix the above message ID with this string

 This can be useful if you want to automatically ingest your log files for analytics.